samuraininja84/UnityPackages/README.md

     - Based on these videos:
       - aartificial: https://www.youtube.com/watch?v=ZjfhGEziEEk&t=71s
       - Sasquatch B Studios: https://www.youtube.com/watch?app=desktop&v=CQEqJ4TJzUk
-    - It is unfinished and currently a 2D-only system.
+    - It is almost finished but is currently a 2D-only system; I will look into adding 3D Support.
-    - I'd advise against downloading it in this state.
+    - I'd advise against downloading it in this state, as there are no instructions yet.

 GitHub: Packages from repositories that are available via GitHub that I've packaged to make them easier to import or send to other people.
   - A-Star_Pathfinding is, well pathfinding, for 2D games